cjaeckel/cjaeckel.github.io/_docs/uMINER-FAQ-en.md

 1. BLOCK TEMPLATES
    This is the number of search tasks from the Bitcoin network that have been processed so far.
-   (The task basically consists of looking for a tiny needle in a huge intergalactic haystack.
+   (The task basically consists of looking for a tiny needle in a huge intergalactic sized haystack.
 Whoever finds it first can use it to verify a transaction block in the blockchain and receives the reward.)
    In principle, there are two strategies for success in the search:
    1. To search really quickly with a lot of electrical energy and computer power.
    2. Just be super lucky\!